 Like oil and filter changes and other routine mechanical maintenance tasks, regular cleaning does wonders to prolong the life of your car’s interior.

 “With all car seats, prevention is better than cure, so I advise that spending a little time each week keeping your car clean and hygienic will pay off in the long run,” says John Peterson, editor of Safe Drive Gear and an auto retailer senior sales manager.

 To clean car seats like a professional, keep these nine tips in mind:

 Thoroughly vacuuming car seats as the first cleaning step makes the rest of the job easier.
 “This will not only remove dust, debris and pet hair but also prevent you from simply pushing it deeper into the seat padding,” says Peterson.

 Michael Stoops, senior global product and training specialist at Meguiar’s, recommends vacuuming with a soft brush head to get inside all the creases on the seat.
 Use the crevice tool on your vacuum to reach between the seat and the console, as well as other hard-to-reach spots.

 Don’t Skip Stain Treatments

-Ground-in dirt, melted chocolate, grease stains from drive-thru fare … they all have a way of leaving a lasting mark on car seats.
+Ground-in dirt, melted chocolate, grease stains from drive-thru fare… they all have a way of leaving a lasting mark on car seats.
 Work an upholstery or leather cleaner gently into the stain with a soft scrubbing brush.
-Stoops cautions not to scrub too aggressively on leather so you don’t scratch the surface.
+Stoops cautions not to scrub too aggressively on leather to avoid scratching the surface.

 Always test a new cleaner (store-bought or homemade) in a hidden spot to ensure it won’t discolor or damage your car upholstery.
 (You probably have all the ingredients you need to make these DIY carpet stain removers.)